 At the beginning of each test, we asked the user to describe their current behavior around food waste.
 All six users mentioned that they would often waste food and felt “bad” or “guilty” about it, but they didn’t know what else to do with expiring foods.

-This flow outlines Rye’s onboarding scenario and highlights key features such as the user's inventory and recommended recipes.
+This flow outlines Rye’s onboarding scenario and highlights key features such as the inventory and recommended recipes.

 This flow outlines an instance when Alexa has “low confidence” in an ingredient because it was either purchased a long time ago, has not been used in awhile, or has expired.

 We designed our Hi-Fi prototypes for the Echo Show and conducted a second round of usability testing.
-During this round, our users stressed the importance of seeing the ingredients for each recipe step.
+During this round, interviewees stressed the importance of seeing the ingredients for each recipe step.
 They also wanted the flexibility to see previous and future steps.
 We took their feedback into consideration and created the final design for Rye.